 Social media use is growing year on year.
-In fact, it is estimated that 45% of the global population is active on social media.
+In fact, it is estimated that over 45% of the global population is active on social media.
 Enterprises now realize that if they are not present on these channels, they could be missing out priceless exposure and opportunities for business growth.
 There is plenty of potential for the wind energy sector.
 By increasing its online presence, wind energy can strengthen its position as a leading and viable source of green electricity, combat the rise in “fake news,” and promote the latest technologies.

 Providing exposure to the things that matter

 The power of social media doesn’t lie in the fact that it offers people information, more that it engages people and brings them into a discussion.
 There is no doubt that a widespread shift away from conventional power sources, which have been in use for decades, requires action from the population.
 Without a way to reach the general public and not only specialists or professionals already involved in the sector, it is harder to set the wheels in motion for this change.